Pandaqi/Pandaqi-Studio/pandaqi-studio/content/pirate-drawingbeard/_index.md

 **Phone?** You only need a device (and internet) to generate the setup.
 Once that's done, you can put it away.

-**Offline version?** There's a folder called "Premade Games".
+**Offline version?** There's a folder called "Generated Games".
 Pick one, print it, cut the hints into cards, and you can play completely offline at some later point in time.

 {{% /section-centered %}}